TL-System/plato/docs/running.md

 **Tip:** Make sure you use different `port` numbers under `server` in different jobs' configuration files before submitting your jobs if you plan to run them at the same time.
 This is because they may be allocated to the same node, which is especially common when you use the `Narval` cluster.
 In that case, if the `port` and `address` under `server` in your configuration files of the jobs are the same, you will get `OSError: [Errno 48] error while attempting to bind on address: address already in use`.

-If there is a need to start an interactive session (for debugging purposes, for example), it is also supported by Compute Canada using the `salloc` command:
+If there is a need to start an interactive session (for debugging purposes, for example), it is also supported by Digital Research Alliance of Canada using the `salloc` command:

 ```shell
 salloc --time=2:00:00 --gres=gpu:1 --mem=64G --account=def-baochun